rhsgsa/hybrid-cloud-coolstore/README.md

 		* Turn on notifications so you see the alert email coming in
 		* If you are using Google Chrome, you may need to view site information and explicitly allow notifications - don't forget to reload the page after enabling notifications

-	* Hub cluster OpenShift Console secrets screen in the `openshift-gitops` project

 ### Multicluster Demo Part 1